yashmadan123/MCW-Continuous-delivery-in-Azure-DevOps/Hands-on lab/HOL step-by-step - Continuous delivery in Azure DevOps.md

 1. Select the *Pipelines* menu item from the left-hand navigation.

-2. In the *Pipelines* view, click on the *TailspinToys* pipeline recently created.
+2. In the *Pipelines* view, choose the *TailspinToys* pipeline recently created.

-3. In the *TailspinToys* pipeline runs page, click on the *Run pipeline* button in the upper right section of the page.
+3. In the *TailspinToys* pipeline runs page, choose the *Run pipeline* button in the upper right section of the page.

     ![On the screen, the Pipelines button and the Queue button are highlighted.](images/stepbystep/media/image102.png "Queue a new build")

 4. This will present a modal window titled *Run pipeline*.
-Click the **Run** button at the bottom of the modal window.
+Choose the **Run** button at the bottom of the modal window.

     ![On the popup, the Queue button is highlighted.](images/stepbystep/media/image103.png "Queue button")